Women, Plan for a Year of Wellness

 • Eastern European (Ashkenazi) Jewish heritage

-• Difficulty becoming pregnant; never given birth
+• Problems getting pregnant; never given birth

 • Endometriosis (when the uterus lining grows beyond the uterus)